Ian Wedde: Biography

 Born in Blenheim, New Zealand, Wedde lived in East Pakistan and England as a child before returning to New Zealand.
 He attended King's College and the University of Auckland, graduating with an MA in English in 1968.

 Wedde started publishing poetry in 1966.
 He travelled in Jordan and England in the late 1960s and early 1970s, and returned to New Zealand to live in Port Chalmers in 1972.
 In 1975 he moved to Wellington.

 From 1983 to 1990 Wedde was the art critic for The Evening Post.
 He co-edited The Penguin Book of New Zealand Verse with Harvey McQueen in the mid 1980s, and The Penguin Book of Contemporary New Zealand Poetry with McQueen and Miriama Evans in 1989.
-He became the arts project manager at Te Papa in 1994.
+He became the arts project manager at Te Papa in 1994 where he curated the opening art exhibition Parade that controversially paired McCahon's Northland Panels with a 1950s refrigerator.

 A collection of essays, Making Ends Meet, was published in 2005.

 Wedde was appointed an Officer of the New Zealand Order of Merit in the 2010 Queen's Birthday Honours, for services to art and literature.